ChristofSchwarz/qs-OEM-tricks/ticketing/README.md

 # Minimalistic NodeJs Qlik Sense Ticket Solution

 This is pretty much the shortest code to get a user authenticated with a ticket (in this example it will always authenticate with one hardcoded user).
+It uses a local NodeJS.
 This code is good when the user is meant to navigate to the Qlik Sense resource at first place and a redirection to this minimalistic module is doing an "external authentication".
 You cannot start the login from this module at first, but need to be redirected from the Sense Server.

 Preconditions:
+* install NodeJs (which includes NPM installation)
 * setup a virtual proxy with a distinctive Prefix name and matching Session cookie header name,
     - the authentication method is Ticket
     - the redirect URI is the location + '/login' of this nodeJs app e.g. 'http://localhost:3000/login'